cmeaton/Predicting-Cattle-Yield/README.md

 **Regularization**

 Features with coefficents zeroed by my model were eliminated.
 Features with coefficents close to 0 were removed one by one too see how simple I get the model to be without losing efficacy.
-The final model had the following features: *cattle_head, soy_area_ha, soy_area_hg/ha, harvest_number,corn_area_ha, corn_hg/ha, urban_pop_e+01, GDP_e+05, supply_g/capita, 'China, and Brazil*.
+The final model had the following features: *cattle_head, soy_area_ha, soy_area_hg/ha, harvest_number,corn_area_ha, corn_hg/ha, urban_pop_e+01, GDP_e+05, supply_g/capita, and China*.

 **Final Model**